-Like everyone, appearing smart during meetings is my top priority.
+Like everyone, appearing smart in meetings is my top priority.
 Sometimes this can be difficult if you start daydreaming about your next vacation, your next nap, or bacon.
 When this happens, it’s good to have some fallback tricks to fall back on.
-Here are my ten favorite tricks for quickly appearing smart during meetings.
+Here are my ten favorite tricks for quickly appearing smart in meetings.

 1. Draw a Venn diagram